 Sailing to Antarctica?
 Cap vers l'Antarctique? ¿Rumbo a la Antártida?

-An updated version of IAATO "Sailing to Antarctica" pamphlet is now available and can be downloaded here.
-The pamphlet – in English, French and Spanish – offers valuable information and links for yachts heading for Antarctica.
+IAATO's pamhlet, "Sailing to Antarctica" can be downloaded here, The pamphlet – in English, French and Spanish – offers valuable information and links for yachts heading for Antarctica.

 Thinking of flying a drone in Antarctica?

 IAATO is cautioning all potential travellers to Antarctica, who are hoping to fly a drone, or Unmanned Aerial Vehicle (UAV), to check with their travel agent or tour operator before packing their device.
 IAATO member operators have agreed to ban the recreational use of UAVs for the 2015-2016 season in Antarctica's unique, and often wildlife rich, coastal areas while more information is gathered about their safe and environmentally responsible use in this last great wilderness.
 This policy will be reviewed annually.
 Read More

 Yachting Guidelines and Checklist